-The Hot Talent series of What’s Hot London? visits artists in their working environments to catch a glimpse of their creative processes and their atelier inspirations.
+The Studio series of What’s Hot London? visits artists in their working environments to catch a glimpse of their creative processes and atelier inspirations.

-An artist in action with paintings in different stages of working progress offers a new slant on the finished work which we usually only catch hung and dry in a gallery space.
-Well this week it’s painter Adelaide Damoah showing us around her Woolwich studio, an impressive, airy and well lit space, the stored and half completed canvases testament to her ongoing development as a figurative artist.
+An artist in action with paintings in different stages of working progress offers a new perspective on the art which we usually only catch hung and dry in a gallery space.
+Well, this week it’s painter Adelaide Damoah showing us around her Woolwich studio, an impressive, airy and well lit space, the stored and half completed canvases testament to her ongoing development as a figurative artist.

 This 39 year old British artist of Ghanian descent moved into the studio two years ago after a successful career in the pharmaceutical industry as a hospital sales specialist ended to make way for her creative vocation.
 She has been painting since 2005 and in that period has found her place as an intuitive figurative artist but is in no mood to rest on her laurels.
 Since her last exhibition at Camden Image Gallery in November 2015 she has experimented with a more abstract style which still embraces her love of text-branded human forms.
 Again, the canvases on her studio floor show her approaches to this.
 She tells how this change was prompted by a colleague who suggested she attempt a style of art so removed from what she is comfortable with that it challenged her.